 Motor Sich is a major Ukrainian manufacturer of engines for aircraft and missiles.
 The Ukrainian state is nationalising the firm from its majority Chinese owners.
 A Ministry of Defence document leaked to Justice For Myanmar, details the purchase of Mil Mi-17 parts from Motor Sich in 2015-16 via Myanmar Avia Export (likely predecessor of Myanmar Avia Services), a crony company owned by Tay Za.
 Ukrainian export records also show a series of shipments to the Myanmar Air Force from 2019 onwards.

 In May 2021, state-owned arms manufacturer Ukroboronservice shipped over 164 kilos of aircraft parts to Yatanarpon Aviation.
 This followed shipments in December 2020 of navigational devices and control instruments to Yatanarpon Aviation.
+The Managing Director of Yatanarpon Aviation denies any relations with the Myanmar military.

 In June 2021 Ukraine voted in favour of a UN General Assembly resolution to stop the flow of arms to Myanmar.
 The country’s transfers are only the most recent examples of significant arms links that amount to aiding and abetting the atrocity crimes of the Myanmar military.